patricksebastien/thereminacrayon/README.md

 ## KRITA
 Krita is better for painting, look in the folder krita README.md for information on the python API.
 Sadly it is also more CPU intensive (depends on the brush AFAIK).

+copy krita/thereminacrayon.desktop and krita/thereminacrayon in ~./share/local/krita/pykrita
+activate the scripts in settings -> Python Plugin Manager

 ### CONFIGURATION
 Disable touch painting (general)